Youssef El-Arabi: Olympiacos

+El Arabi was part of Olympiacos's UEFA Conference League league triumph in the 2023–24 season.

+APOEL

+After his contract expired on 1 July 2024 with Olympiacos, El-Arabi joined Cypriot First Division club APOEL.

+Nantes

+On 18 July 2025, El-Arabi joined Ligue 1 club Nantes.

+On 20 September 2025, he scored his first goal for the club in a 2-2 draw with Rennes in Ligue 1, becoming at 38 years 7 months and 17 days Nantes’ oldest goalscorer ever.

 International career

 On 5 September 2010, El-Arabi made his debut for the Morocco national football team, coming on as a substitute in the 65th minute for Mounir El-Hamdaoui against the Central African Republic.
 He followed this up with games against Tanzania and Northern Ireland, coming on as a substitute in both games.

 Manager Eric Gerets named El-Arabi among the 23 players for the 2012 Africa Cup of Nations, where he started and played as a substitute for one game each of a group-stage exit.
 On 13 October that year, he scored and provided an assist in a 4–0 home win over Mozambique as the Atlas Lions overturned a first-leg deficit to reach the 2013 edition; in another group exit in South Africa, he scored the equaliser in a draw with Cape Verde.

 On 29 March 2016, El-Arabi scored both goals in a 2–0 win over the same opponents at the Stade de Marrakech to qualify for the 2017 Africa Cup of Nations.
 Hervé Renard called him up for the finals in Gabon, where he made only an 11-minute substitute appearance in a run to the quarter-finals.
 He was a noted omission from the French manager's squad for the 2018 FIFA World Cup in Russia.